JSKitty/scc-js/README.md

-# SCC.js - An SCC implementation in pure Node.js
+# SCC.js - A JavaScript SCC implementation written in TypeScript.

 SCC.js can be used as an internal factory system to produce Transactions, On-Chain Scripts, Contracts and Signature creation/verification, all without any full node, RPC or cryptography necessary!